rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 * ** ${widetail.fields['System.WorkItemType']} ${widetail.id} ** Assigned by: ${widetail.fields['System.AssignedTo']}  ${widetail.fields['System.Title']}
 @@WILOOP[ANY]:Tag 1:Tag2@@

-### Associated work items that have the title 'This is a title' or the tag 'Tage'
+### Associated work items that have the title 'This is a title' or the tag 'Tag 1'
 @@WILOOP[ALL]:System.Title=This is a title:TAG 1@@
 * **${widetail.fields['System.WorkItemType']} ${widetail.id}** ${widetail.fields['System.Title']}
 @@WILOOP:TAG 1@@